Systemic sclerosis is about 4 times more common among women than men. It is most common among people aged 20 to 50 and is rare in children.

 Systemic sclerosis varies in severity and progression, ranging from generalized skin thickening with rapidly progressive and often fatal visceral involvement (diffuse systemic sclerosis) to isolated skin involvement (often just the fingers and face) and slow progression (often several decades) before visceral disease develops.
 The latter form is termed limited cutaneous scleroderma or CREST syndrome.
 In addition, systemic sclerosis can overlap with other autoimmune rheumatic disorders—eg, sclerodermatomyositis (tight skin and muscle weakness indistinguishable from autoimmune myositis) and mixed connective tissue disease Mixed Connective Tissue Disease (MCTD) Mixed connective tissue disease is an uncommon, specifically defined syndrome characterized by clinical features of systemic lupus erythematosus, systemic sclerosis, and polymyositis with very... read more .

-The most common initial symptoms and signs of systemic sclerosis are Raynaud phenomenon and insidious swelling of the distal extremities with gradual thickening of the skin of the fingers.
+The most common initial symptoms and signs of systemic sclerosis are Raynaud syndrome Raynaud Syndrome Raynaud syndrome is vasospasm of parts of the hand in response to cold or emotional stress, causing reversible discomfort and color changes (pallor, cyanosis, erythema, or a combination) in... read more and insidious swelling of the distal extremities with gradual thickening of the skin of the fingers.
 Polyarthralgia is also prominent.
-GI disturbances (eg, heartburn, dysphagia) or respiratory complaints (eg, dyspnea) are occasionally the first manifestations.
+Gastrointestinal disturbances (eg, heartburn, dysphagia) or respiratory complaints (eg, dyspnea) are occasionally the first manifestations.

 Swelling of the skin is usually symmetric and progresses to induration.
 It may be confined to the fingers (sclerodactyly) and hands, or it may affect most or all of the body.
 The skin eventually becomes taut, shiny, and hypopigmented or hyperpigmented; the face becomes masklike; and telangiectases may appear on the fingers, chest, face, lips, and tongue.
 However, in some patients, skin can soften to variable degrees.
 Subcutaneous calcifications may develop, usually on the fingertips (pulps) and over bony eminences.
 Digital ulcers are common, especially on the fingertips, overlying the finger joints, or over calcinotic nodules.
 Abnormal capillary and microvascular loops in the nails can be seen with an ophthalmoscope or dissecting microscope.

 Esophageal dysfunction is the most frequent visceral disturbance and occurs in most patients.
-Dysphagia (usually retrosternal) usually develops first.
+Dysphagia Dysphagia Dysphagia is difficulty swallowing.
+The condition results from impeded transport of liquids, solids, or both from the pharynx to the stomach.
+Dysphagia should not be confused with globus sensation... read more (usually retrosternal) usually develops first.
 Acid reflux can cause heartburn and stricture.
 Barrett esophagus occurs in one third of patients and predisposes to complications (eg, adenocarcinoma).
-Hypomotility of the small bowel causes bacterial overgrowth that can lead to malabsorption.
+Hypomotility of the small bowel causes bacterial overgrowth that can lead to malabsorption Overview of Malabsorption Malabsorption is inadequate assimilation of dietary substances due to defects in digestion, absorption, or transport.
+Malabsorption can affect macronutrients (eg, proteins, carbohydrates, fats)... read more .
 Air may penetrate the damaged bowel wall and be visible on x-rays (pneumatosis intestinalis).
 Leakage of bowel contents into the peritoneal cavity can cause peritonitis.
-Distinctive wide-mouthed diverticula can develop in the colon.
+Distinctive wide-mouthed pseudodiverticula can develop in the colon.
 Biliary cirrhosis may develop in patients with limited systemic sclerosis (CREST syndrome).

 Lung involvement generally progresses indolently, with substantial individual variability, but is a common cause of death.
-Lung fibrosis and interstitial lung disease are common and can impair gas exchange, leading to exertional dyspnea and restrictive disease with eventual respiratory failure.
+Lung fibrosis and interstitial lung disease Overview of Interstitial Lung Disease Interstitial lung diseases are a heterogeneous group of disorders characterized by alveolar septal thickening, fibroblast proliferation, collagen deposition, and, if the process remains unchecked... read more are common and can impair gas exchange, leading to exertional dyspnea and restrictive disease with eventual respiratory failure.
 Acute alveolitis (potentially responsive to therapy) can develop.
 Esophageal dysfunction can lead to aspiration pneumonia.
-Pulmonary hypertension may develop, as can heart failure, both of which are poor prognostic findings.
+Pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is increased pressure in the pulmonary circulation.
+It has many secondary causes; some cases are idiopathic.
+In pulmonary hypertension, pulmonary vessels may become constricted... read more may develop, as can heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more , both of which are poor prognostic findings.
 Pericarditis with effusion or pleurisy can occur.
 Cardiac arrhythmias are common.

-Systemic sclerosis should be considered in patients with Raynaud phenomenon, typical musculoskeletal or skin manifestations, or unexplained dysphagia, malabsorption, pulmonary fibrosis, pulmonary hypertension, cardiomyopathies, or conduction disturbances.
+Systemic sclerosis should be considered in patients with Raynaud syndrome Raynaud Syndrome Raynaud syndrome is vasospasm of parts of the hand in response to cold or emotional stress, causing reversible discomfort and color changes (pallor, cyanosis, erythema, or a combination) in... read more , typical musculoskeletal or skin manifestations, or unexplained dysphagia, malabsorption, pulmonary fibrosis, pulmonary hypertension, cardiomyopathies, or conduction disturbances.
 Diagnosis of systemic sclerosis sine scleroderma should be considered in patients who have unexplained visceral findings (eg, pulmonary hypertension).
-Diagnosis of systemic sclerosis can be obvious in patients with combinations of classic manifestations, such as Raynaud phenomenon (with abnormal nail-fold capillary findings), dysphagia, and tight skin.
+Diagnosis of systemic sclerosis can be obvious in patients with combinations of classic manifestations, such as Raynaud syndrome (with abnormal nail-fold capillary findings), dysphagia, and tight skin.
 However, in some patients, the diagnosis cannot be made clinically, and confirmatory laboratory tests can increase the probability of disease but their absence does not exclude it.

 To help establish the diagnosis, clinicians can also consult the American College of Rheumatology (ACR)/European League Against Rheumatism's (EULAR) classification criteria for systemic sclerosis.